 This particular visit had me over with some photography friends to explore, well mostly the beer selection, however I had a chance to steal away with my X100F to give it a run for it’s money out on the street.
 I’ll talk a little more about my thoughts on the camera at the end of the post, but my thought are mostly love for this beautifully compact camera.

-The Xt2 has now become my full time work horse and a single body has increased to 2, along with 3 new lenses added to the arsenal (16mm, 23mm 1.4 and 56mm) and now I’ve become accustomed to the compact mirrorless bodies I felt I wanted something even smaller to carry around, EVERYDAY.
+At the time of writing this article, the Xt2 has now become my full-time workhorse and a single body has increased to 2, along with 3 new lenses added to the arsenal (16mm, 23mm 1.4 and 56mm) and now I’ve become accustomed to the compact mirrorless bodies I felt I wanted something even smaller to carry around, every day.
 So the X100F was the choice for me.
 Why?
-Well firstly I wanted something that felt different from my work camera’s.
+Well, firstly I wanted something that felt different from my work cameras.
 I want street photography to stay fun and I felt like a new setup would be better than perhaps going with the XT20.
-Secondly I wanted the smallest 24MP that Fuji had to offer and this was the one.
+Secondly, I wanted the smallest 24MP that Fuji had to offer and this was the one.

 Things I’m not too sure about so far is the EVF isn’t as clear and accurate as the XT2.
 I wear glasses too, so it always makes it a little more of a challenge.
-Also the f2 lens is a little hit and miss for me at the moment.
+Also, the f2 lens is a little hit and miss for me at the moment.
 It’s sharp, but it lacking a little something.
-I’m not entirely sure what it is but it’s not as sexy as the 23mm f2 WR.
+I’m not entirely sure what it is but it’s not as sexy as the 23mm f1.4.
 It feels like it’s softer and the colours less vivid?
-It’s by no means a deal breaker.
+It’s by no means a deal-breaker.
 Just something I’ve noticed when running the files through LR.
 But so far it’s a gem and I had a blast shooting with it.